semantic-flow/sflo-dendron-notes/sflo.concept.weave-process.md

 If you know a sub-mesh is permanently moving to a new location (or even if a branch is being created somewhere else), you should be able to tell weave to insert references to the new location

+### Resource Page Generation

+- uses the [[service.design.in-memory]] to calculate template usage
+- if no templates specified, and no "default template" exists in the root, it can generate its own
+  - perhaps there's a default template and css distributed with the service in case its missing from the mesh root